Cryptkeeper/lightorama-protocol/README.md

 ## Heartbeat
 Every 0.5s the LOR Hardware Utility sends a heartbeat payload onto the network. [xLights](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L87) has re-implemented this at a timing value of 0.3s.
 The exact value does not seem to matter as long as it within a 2 second timeout (this timeout is approximate).

 If the controller unit has not recently received a heartbeat payload, it will consider itself not connected and become inactive.
+On my unit, this results in it not processing additional commands.

 The heartbeat payload is a constant set of 5 magic bytes.
 `0x00, 0xFF, 0x81, 0x56, 0x00`

 ## Magic Numbers & Encoding Formats
 Whether by design or by obfuscation the protocol contains several magic numbers and domain-specific encoding formats.
+Avoid duplicating these in code implementations as they may change.

 ### Brightness
 Brightness is encoded as an unsigned uint8 between 0x01 (100% brightness) and 0xF0 (0% brightness).
 These values have been captured as output of the LOR Hardware Utility.
 Values outside these min/max bounds seem to result in indeterminate and unreliable behavior.